Last Updated on June 22, 2023 by Maryam Siddiqui

 - Madeira Islands: Horários do Funchal

-Bus tickets can usually be purchased at bus stations or online.
-If you’re a new expat, the Monthly Pack is beneficial to make yourself feel at home by exploring different places.
+You can purchase local buses tickets at bus stations or online.
+If you’re a new expat, the Monthly Pack is beneficial for making yourself feel at home by exploring different places.

-Now that you know how to identify the correct bus near you, take a look at the tariffs for each:
+Now that you know how to identify the correct bus near you, take a look at the bus tickets tariffs:

 Region | Fare (single trip) | Monthly Pack Fare |